-- To learn how the principles of Family Medicine are applied in both the inpatient and outpatient setting.
+- Understand and apply principles of Family Medicine in inpatient and outpatient settings.

-- To sharpen presentation skills by researching and presenting two clinical topics during the four week block.
+- Research and present two clinical topics during the four-week block.

-- To hone the compendium of clinical and management skills necessary to be a successful family medicine intern.
+- Hone the compendium of skills needed to be a successful Family Medicine intern.

-- Learning the role of the Family Physician in the community.
+- Learn the role of the Family Physician in the community.